 The outcomes are unpredictable making these true mysteries although the pattern of episodes is pretty formulaic.

 - The stage is set even before the opening credits.
-A victim is found by a passerby (usually in an unlikely place) and the police are called to investigate the murder.
+A passerby finds a victim (usually in an unlikely place) and the police are called to investigate the murder.

 - Long-legged and very attractive Lea gets a call on her cellphone, responds to the call, arrives at the scene dressed in jeans, a v-neck tee shirt, and jacket, and assigns tasks to various team members.

 - As the story unfolds, the team pursues different leads through interviews with the victim’s family, friends and associates.